-- Provide your medical and psychiatric history, including past medical records since your participation in the previous study - Provide information about past and current medications - A brief physical exam, including taking vital signs (blood pressure, heart rate, and body temperature) and measuring your height and weight - An electrocardiogram (ECG) and rhythm strip, which are recordings of the electrical activity of your heart - Provide a small sample of your blood (about 2 teaspoons) for the sole purpose of ensuring your safety and compatibility with the study, including tests of metabolism, liver function, and alcohol use.
-We also may test for the Hepatitis C virus (HCV). - o If you have positive test results for HCV, we will notify you.
+- Provide your medical and psychiatric history, including past medical records from the last 3 years - Provide information about past and current medications - A brief physical exam, including taking vital signs (blood pressure, heart rate, and body temperature) and measuring your height and weight - An electrocardiogram (ECG) and rhythm strip, which are recordings of the electrical activity of your heart - Provide a small sample of your blood (about 2 teaspoons) for the sole purpose of ensuring your safety and compatibility with the study, including tests of metabolism, liver function, and alcohol use.
+We also will test for the human immunodeficiency virus (HIV) and Hepatitis C virus (HCV). - o If you have positive test results for HIV or HCV, we will notify you.
 If the state we are practicing in requires that we notify state health authorities of positive results, we will do so.
 You may still be able to participate in the study after you have been evaluated (and potentially treated) by a doctor.
-If you do not want to be tested, you should not take part in this research study. - A urine test for drugs that may be addictive.
+If you do not want to be tested, you should not take part in this research study.

+- A urine test for drugs that may be addictive.
 Urine drug screen will be reviewed in order for you to take part in the study.
 We will not report findings of drugs to any authorities. - A urine pregnancy test if you are able to get pregnant.
 Your urine pregnancy test must be negative for you to take part in the study.